apolloio/apollo-api-docs/source/includes/_contacts.md

 # Contacts API

-A Contact is a person your team has explicitly added to your database.
+A contact is a person your team has explicitly added to your database.
 It can be from prospected from Apollo, manually added by your team, or created by the API.

 ## Create a contact